The Moffat Road: The Former "Hill" Route

 The guide described 28 view points, starting at the junction of Highway 19 and Colorado FR 16 in Rollinsville, that were marked along the way with numbered signs, the originals of which have all now been removed by thieves, to alert the traveler to look at a particular view.
 The Rollins Pass Restoration Association began replacing the missing signs in 2002.

-Continuing up the first grade, you came to Signpost #4 at 7.4 miles.
-There you could park and walk up an old grade to the right to arrive at possibly the only square water tower still standing in the United States.
-Just beyond it, Tunnel 31 is completely caved in.
-At 8.0 miles, Signpost #5 was where the 4% grade of the Rollins Pass Branch began.
+Continuing up the first grade, you come to Signpost #4 at 7.4 miles.
+There you could park and walk up an old grade to the right to arrive at possibly the only square Water Tower still standing in the United States.

 The Ladora Overlook was indicated by Signpost #6 at 9.3 miles.
 Ladora, a bustling railroad crew settlement from 1903 to 1904, served as an important railroad siding, one of five on "The Hill."